JPEG Compressor

 Q. Can I convert image formats while compressing?

 Yes.
 Use the "Convert to" dropdown in Compression Settings to change the output format.
-You can convert PNG to JPEG, JPEG to WebP, HEIC to PNG, or any combination of JPEG, PNG, and WebP.
+You can convert PNG to JPEG, JPEG to WebP, HEIC to PNG, or any combination of JPEG, PNG, and WebP using our image converter.
 The conversion and compression happen in a single step.

 Q. How does JPEG compression work technically?

 JPEG uses lossy compression.
-It converts the image from RGB to YCbCr color space (separating brightness from color), divides it into 8x8 pixel blocks, applies a Discrete Cosine Transform to each block, and then quantizes the results — removing high-frequency visual data that the human eye does not easily notice.
+It converts the image from RGB to YCbCr color space (separating brightness from color), divides it into 8x8 pixel blocks, applies a Discrete Cosine Transform to each block, and then quantizes the results.
+This removes high-frequency visual data that the human eye does not easily notice.
 The quality setting controls how aggressively this quantization is applied.
 Lower quality means more data removed and smaller files.
+Learn more in our complete JPEG compression guide.

 Q. Will the compressed file ever be larger than the original?